sage-code/eve/manual/databases.md

 ## Execution
 Update statement is executed immediate.
 We can execute a statement once or many times into a do.
 After several modifications we can issue db.commit.
 If we do not commit changes will not be saved.
-An automatic commit will be done when we close the database.
+An automatic commit will be ready when we close the database.
 It is better to do a rollback or commit before we do so.

 After execution we can use _"query"_ object to check the status of last update command.
 Some interesting attributes can be: query.updated, query.sql.
 We can use this to debug the program in  of errors.